Between Sheets and Words

 She leaned in.

 When they parted, the only sound besides the howling wind was their ragged breathing.
-Rafael didn’t smile, but his eyes gleamed with something beyond relief—something more dangerous, deeper.
-He raised a hand, hesitantly, and brushed a wet strand of hair from her face, his fingers lingering on the curve of her neck.
+Rafael didn’t smile, but his eyes shone with something beyond relief—something more dangerous, deeper.
+He lifted a hand, hesitant, and brushed a wet strand of hair from her face, his fingers lingering on the curve of her neck.

 — You’re trembling — he murmured.